paveu/content-publisher/docs/deployment_to_aws_elastic_beanstalk.md

 	eb init
 	```

-	This will respond with a few prompts you need to answer.
-Here's what we did:
+	Here's what we did.
+If you don't see this questions don't worry config.yml had been already set up for you.
 	```
 		Select a default region
 		1) us-east-1 : US East (N. Virginia)